gsmainclusivetechlab/mmapi-php-sdk/README.md

 ```

 ### Manual Installation

+If you prefer not to use Composer, you can manually install the SDK.

 -   Download the latest stable release of php-sdk
 -   Extract php-sdk into your projects vendor folder